spring-projects/spring-integration-samples/README.md

 Inside of each category you'll find a **README.md** file, which will contain a more detailed description of that category.
 Each sample also comes with its own **README.md** file explaining further details, e.g. how to run the respective sample.

+| For additional samples, please also checkout the [Spring Integration Extensions][] project as it also provides numerous samples.

 *Happy Integration!*

 ## Related GitHub projects